 r/churning is the best subreddit to discuss reward programs and travel hacking.
 If you have enough comment karma in the past 3 months in this subreddit, you’ll be able to post your referral codes to r/churningreferrals, which then show up on rankt for ease-of-use.
 The probability of someone using your referral code is slim, but credit card referrals have higher rewards.

 r/ReferralsForPay is a subreddit where people offer to pay you to use their referral links.
 It’s an interesting proposition, but it takes a lot of work.
-I haven’t had success here as I once posted an offer with no takers.
+I haven’t had success here as I once posted an offer with no takers and consequently gave up.
 I’ve also looked for referral links that can only be sent via email, but these redditors didn’t respond to me.
 Maybe you’ll have better luck than me.

 Referral Code Strategy